Why zinc is important in your diet

 Vegetarians can meet their zinc need via grains.
 Our regular chapati contains a small but decent amount of zinc.
 A cup of cooked oats will take you 2.3 milligrams closer to your required daily zinc requirement.
 Whole wheat bread is also a good source as the yeast used in making it helps break down phytates and improve absorption of zinc.

 Put baked beans on your toast for a zinc-rich breakfast.
 A cup of canned baked beans provides 5.8 mg of zinc.
-A bowl of your favourite chole (chickpeas) or dal will give you 2.5 mg.
+A bowl of your favorite chole (chickpeas) or dal will give you 2.5 mg.
 Soaking beans overnight will improve zinc absorption.
 Allowing them to sprout further increases the mineral’s potency.
 A cup of peas can also give you 1.9mg of zinc.

 A 100-gram pack of pine nuts will give you your daily requirement of zinc and a cup (137 gram) of roasted cashews will give you 7.7 mg.
 But opt for non-fried, non-salted nuts to avoid extra fat and cholesterol.
 Soaking nuts overnight and then drying them before eating also helps make more zinc available for absorption.